 Chancellor’s Scholarship Program

-The privately funded Chancellor’s Scholarship Program was established in 1984 to increase educational opportunities for academically talented underrepresented ethnic minority – African, Hispanic, Native and Southeast Asian Americans – and culturally disadvantaged undergraduates.
+The Chancellor’s Scholarship Program was established in 1984 to increase educational opportunities for academically talented underrepresented ethnic minority – African, Hispanic, Native and Southeast Asian Americans – and culturally disadvantaged undergraduates.
 The scholarship covers tuition and fees and an annual book award of $800.
 Scholars also participate in a variety of co-curricular and service activities.

 Donate to the Chancellor's Scholarship Program